1924 Summer Olympics

-The 1924 Summer Olympics (Jeux olympiques d'été de 1924), officially the Games of the VIII Olympiad (Jeux de la VIII^{e} olympiade) and also known as Paris 1924, were an international multi-sport event held in Paris, France.
+The 1924 Summer Olympics (Jeux olympiques d'été de 1924), officially the Games of the VIII Olympiad (Jeux de la VIII^{e} olympiade) and officially branded as Paris 1924, were an international multi-sport event held in Paris, France.
 The opening ceremony was held on 5 July, but some competitions had already started on 4 May.
 The Games were the second to be hosted by Paris (after 1900), making it the first city to host the Olympics twice.